Census API

 In[2]:

-base = 'https://api.census.gov/data/timeseries/eits/advm3'
+url = 'https://api.census.gov/data/timeseries/eits/advm3'

-r = requests.get(url).json()
+r = requests.get(url, params=params).json()

-Convert to pandas DataFrame
+Convert to Pandas DataFrame

 In[3]: